 The elite have flocked here to hobnob, golf, and partake of the healing waters since the 1910s.
 Tours of the buildings, tranquil grounds and original water-treatment facility are given daily.
 The area was once home to Shakers; today a tiny Shaker community still remains; visitors may tour historic Shaker homes and the meeting house.

-After you have swimmed, shopped and snooped about in Western Maine for a legendary writer, you’ll have your own stories to tell and memories to treasure.
+After you have swum, shopped and snooped about in Western Maine for a legendary writer, you’ll have your own stories to tell and memories to treasure.

 If You Go